 When you log in to Skype for Business you will seen the main Skype window:

 The top ringed area shows your status information.
 You can change these (image, availability, location) by clicking on them.
 Your availability will automatically update based on your Outlook calendar.

 The second area shows your tools: contacts, conversation and meetings

 The final main area changes depending on the tool you are in.
 This example shows the Contacts tools.

 To find someone, type their name in the 'Find someone' box.
 Hover over their photo or icon to see the communication options available - instant message, call, video call, contact card and more options.

 What support is available?

-The University provides no official support for Skype for Business.
-However, if you have problems accessing it, please contact the IT Service Desk.
+If you have problems accessing Skype for Business, please contact the IT Service Desk.